 It’s important to understand the differences between white gold and silver in order to make a fully informed decision.

-Durability: If you’re like most jewelry buyers, you probably are looking for a durable metal option—especially if it’s an engagement ring or wedding band.
+- Durability: If you’re like most jewelry buyers, you probably are looking for a durable metal option—especially if it’s an engagement ring for women or a wedding band.
 Though white gold is stronger than silver, it’s important to note that its hardness depends on its purity level (karats).

 Silver is much more susceptible to scratches and bends due to wear and tear than white gold.
 So, if you rank durability higher than other determining factors for your choice of metal, white gold outperforms silver without a doubt.